 7. Better Customer Journey

 NPS score enables the opportunity to enhance your overall customer experience journey.
-With NPS surveys, you can capture your customers’ feedback at various points of their journey.
+You can capture your customers’ feedback at various points of their journey with NPS surveys.
 For instance, you can stay relevant by identifying the recent experience of your customers with your brand.
 Just simply ask them a question- “How would you rate our company on a scale of 1-10 based on your recent experience?”
 And wait for their response to get valuable feedback.

-Here are some ways you can implement NPS survey at various touchpoints of your customer journey:
+Ways you can implement an NPS survey at various touchpoints of your customer journey:

 Read on to know the disadvantages of the NPS score so that you can use it for the right purpose, without any big blunder!

 Well, to be honest, the NPS score doesn’t have a lot of disadvantages.
-Still, here are few pointers you should keep in mind while using it next time:
+Still, here are a few cons of NPS you should keep in mind while using it next time:

 1. Don’t Depend Blindly